wilfoderek/violence-detection-deeplearning/README.md

 3. Third step

-Execute the first cell of the jupyter lock.
+Execute the first cell of the jupyter notebook.

 4. Step four